Swathi97054/QR-Code/README.md

-QR code generator using Python
+QR Code Generation using Python
 This script take a link of any URL and generate a QR code corresponding to it.

 Prerequisites